-In order to promote efficient use of KAKENHI grants and joint use of equipment, in fiscal 2012 we made it possible to combine funds from multiple grants for purchasing equipment that is used jointly (joint-use facility).
+To promote efficient use of KAKENHI grants and joint use of equipment, it has been possible as of fiscal 2012 to purchase equipment that is used jointly (joint-use facility) by combining funds from multiple grants.
 In addition to combining funds across multiple KAKENHI grants, it is also possible to purchase joint-use equipment using KAKENHI funds in combination with funds from other competitive research funds schemes.
-For details of schemes which are eligible for combination, please refer to the MEXT website: https://www.mext.go.jp/content/20200910-mxt_sinkou02-100001873.pdf (Japanese version only)
+For details of schemes that are eligible for combination, please refer to the MEXT website.